Wellesley College Copyright Policy

 Wellesley, MA 02481-8203

 Send DMCA notices to the Wellesley College DMCA Agent

 Substantial penalties can be imposed for infringement of a copyright.
 An injunction to stop the infringement is most likely to be the first action.
 Payment of actual damages for financial loss suffered by the copyright owner may be required.
 Statutory damages, for which no actual damages need be proved, may be assessed.
 If the court determines there is an infringement, it may award damages between $750 and $30,000.
 If the court determines that the infringement was willful, the penalty may be as high as $150,000 per item.
 In addition, Wellesley College reserves the right to enforce violations of this policy.
 Failure to comply may result in suspension or termination of network services, appropriate disciplinary action, termination in the case of employees or expulsion in the case of students.

-This policy was approved by the Advisory Committee on Library and Technology Policy on 11/7/2011 and is effective immediately.
+This policy was approved by the Advisory Committee on Library and Technology Policy on 11/7/2011.
+It was revised on 9/10/14.